jarviscanada/jarvis_data_eng_KaiqiangZheng/README.md

 ## Professional Experiences

-**Software Developer, Jarvis (2025-present)**: Developed and maintained scalable software solutions within an Agile/Scrum framework using Linux, Bash, SQL, Git, Java, and Docker.
+**Data Engineer, Jarvis (2025-present)**: Developed and maintained scalable software solutions within an Agile/Scrum framework using Linux, Bash, SQL, Git, Java, and Docker.
 Contributed to multiple projects, designing and implementing efficient backend systems, optimizing database performance, and streamlining deployment processes.
 Participated in sprint planning, daily stand-ups, and retrospectives to ensure iterative progress and high-quality delivery.
 Leveraged big data technologies such as Apache Spark and Databricks to handle large datasets and build robust data processing pipelines.

 **AI Web Application Research Associate, University of Toronto SG (2024)**: Developed and maintained responsive web applications using React, HTML, CSS, and integrated Python Flask backends to visualize AI model outputs in real time.
 Collaborated with graduate researchers to design intuitive UI/UX interfaces and integrate SQL databases for experimental data storage.
 Implemented multi-agent NLP pipelines using Python and OpenAI API, supported scalable AI workflows, and followed Git-based version control and regular code reviews to ensure robust software practices.